RandomStudio/tether/utilities/tether-utils/README.md

 ## Installation

+### Using homebrew

 The simplest installation method is using the [homebrew](https://brew.sh/) package manager for Mac.
+This is currently only working for MacOS running Apple Silicon.

 Simply run the following two commands:

 ```
 brew tap randomstudio/tether